 Whereas orthodontics repositions teeth, surgical orthodontics (also known as orthognathic surgery) corrects jaw irregularities and improves patients' ability to chew, speak, and breathe.
-It can significantly improve facial aesthetics as well.
+It can help to improve facial aesthetics as well.

 In short, surgical orthodontics straightens your jaw.
 Moving the jaws also moves the teeth, so braces are always performed in conjunction with jaw correction.
 This helps make sure teeth are in their proper positions after surgery.